Self-help guides

 Your mental health is as important as your physical health.
 Promoting good mental health and wellbeing can help you feel empowered and resilient to cope with life's stresses.
 The College's Strategy 2020 to 2025 states we will be mindful of the need to promote good mental health and a healthy work-life balance.

-The idea of good mental health and wellbeing is best described as a subjective condition.
+Good mental health and wellbeing are best described as subjective conditions.
 For example, good social, economic, spiritual or medical health means that, in a sense, the experience of life is positive or beneficial.

-Good mental health means responding to challenging circumstances, innovating, and constructively engaging with others and the world around us.
+Good mental health means responding to challenging circumstances, innovating, and constructively engaging with others and the world.
 It also represents a highly effective way of realising good outcomes in many different areas of our lives.

 Mental Health Facts